Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 \subsection{Related work}

 Modular regression combines evidence from sub-tasks, leveraging a ``modular structure'' provided by the conditional independence.
-One related strand is to use surrogates instead of an outcome of interest that is too difficult to measure~\citep{fleming1994surrogate,post2010analysis}.
-In particular, in the causal inference literature, when the access to some long-term outcome is limited, a series of work~\citep{prentice1989surrogate,lauritzen2004discussion,chen2007criteria,vanderweele2013surrogate,athey2016estimating,athey2019surrogate,kallus2020role} have advocated using intermediate (short-term) outcome(s) as ``surrogates'' for the long-term outcome, and assumes various surrogate conditions, such as conditional independence of the long-term outcome and the treatment given the surrogates.
-In their context, similar to our approach, the surrogate condition is the key to ``modularity'', allowing to decompose the treatment effect estimation task into sub-tasks of estimating the effect of the treatment on the intermediate outcome and estimating the effect of the intermediate outcome on the long-term outcome.
-Distinct from this strand of work, we work under a generic conditional independence condition and mainly focus on the regression and prediction tasks instead of treatment effect estimation.
-In addition, we propose a method that adapts to dependence structures in the data and is robust to violations of the conditional independence assumption.
+One related strand is to use surrogates when the outcome of interest is expensive to measure~\citep{fleming1994surrogate,post2010analysis}.
+In particular, in causal inference, a series of work~\citep{prentice1989surrogate,lauritzen2004discussion,chen2007criteria,vanderweele2013surrogate,athey2016estimating,athey2019surrogate,kallus2020role} have advocated using intermediate (short-term) outcome(s) as ``surrogates'' for long-term outcomes, and assumes various surrogate conditions such as conditional independence of the long-term outcome and the treatment given the surrogates.
+Similar to our approach, the surrogate condition allows to decompose treatment effect estimation into sub-tasks of estimating the effect of the treatment on the intermediate outcome and estimating the effect of the intermediate outcome on the long-term outcome.
+We work under a generic conditional independence condition and mainly focus on regression and prediction tasks.
+In addition, we propose a method that is robust to violations of conditional independence.